lluvz/cpued/README.md

 `Frequency: cpu0:700.073MHz cpu1:700.000MHz cpu2:699.986MHz cpu3:700.036MHz`
 `Voltage: 0.640869v      Power:3.090210w`
 `To read the offset voltage, use '-rv' or '--read_voltage'.
 It may cause potential damage to unsupported device.`
-At present, showing voltage and power is only support for some of the intel chips.
+At present, showing voltage and power is only supported for some of the intel chips.

 2.read offset voltage
-**Warning: reading or writing offset voltage on unsupported device may cause potential problem** To read the set voltage, run `sudo ./cpued -rv` or `sudo ./cpued --read_voltage`
+**Warning: reading or writing offset voltage on device which do not support FIVR may cause potential problem** To read the offset voltage, run `sudo ./cpued -rv` or `sudo ./cpued --read_voltage`
 example output:
 `Core: -125.000000mv     iGPU: 0.000000mv        Cache: -125.000000mv    Agent: 0.000000mv       Analog: 0.000000mv`

 3.write offset voltage
-**Warning: undervolting may cause permanent damage to your hardware!**
+**Warning: addjusting voltage may cause permanent damage to your hardware!**
 To write a offset voltage, run `sudo ./cpued -wv {device} {voltage}`
 {device} can be `core`,`cache`,`igpu`,`agent` or `analog`
-The unit of voltage is mv.
+The unit of {voltage} is mv.
-For example, to undervolt cpu core by -125mv, run `sudo ./cpued -wv core -125`
+For example, to undervolt cpu core by -125mv, run
+`sudo ./cpued -wv core -125`
 On some platform, to make the offset voltage on cpu to take effect, writing to both core and cache is needed.

 ## Future plan
 - GUI
 - Adjusting frequency or frequency plan
-- Identify CPU that support undervolt
+- Identify CPU that support undervolt by FIVR
+- Auto set offset voltage when starting up
+- More precise power monitor
+- Make package into `.deb`,`.rpm` or `.tar`